-Rare second edition (State 1) of John Mitchell's monumental map of North America, widely regarded as the single most important and influential map in American history.
+The earliest obtainable edition of John Mitchell's monumental map of North America, widely regarded as the single most important and influential map in American history.

 First issued in 1755, Mitchell's map holds a special place in American history as both a visual artifact which shaped American history and a central document in the treaties which defined the boundaries in the northern part of North America for the next 200+ years.